Black-Wyrm-Lair/ToB-Tourist/Readme.md

 Make sure that Baldur's Gate II or ANY game-related utilities are not running.

-To install the mod, unpack the archive into your game directory and run Setup-Tob-Tourist.exe.
+To install the mod, unpack the archive into your game directory and run `Setup-ToB-Tourist.exe`.

-To reinstall or uninstall the mod, re-run Setup-Tob-Tourist.exe in your game directory.
+To reinstall or uninstall the mod, re-run `Setup-ToB-Tourist.exe` in your game directory.

 ### General information

 This should be compatible with all WeiDU mods.

-If you encounter any problems or you have a question, please open an issue on the project's [github](https://github.com/Roberciiik/ToB-Tourist/issues) and I will do what I can to address the issue.
+If you encounter any problems or you have a question, please open an issue on the project's [Github](https://github.com/Roberciiik/ToB-Tourist/issues) and I will do what I can to address the issue.

 Oh, yes.
-The file RJTourist.xxx will be placed in the Override folder to test for the presence of this mod, should you feel the need.
+The file `RJTourist.xxx` will be placed in the `Override` folder to test for the presence of this mod, should you feel the need.

 ### Frequently Asked Questions (FAQ)

-Q: ???
+Q: ??? <br/>
 A: What's to ask?

 ### Credits